 From a style perspective, walking shoes tend to be muted in color – often all black or all white – with less breathable uppers.
 Bright colors and vibrant patterns are often hard to find on walking shoes.

 Types of Running and Walking Shoes

 As people we are unique and different.
-And it’s not surprising that our feet are also differently.
+And it’s not surprising that our feet are also different.
 Shoe manufacturers have adapted to this and designed different types of shoes for different types of feet.